palexander23/esp32-vervet-monkey-bot/README.md

 I was also in charge of designing the musical tones used in the communication scheme.
 This and other work I did for the project is shows on pages 13-15 of the [Report](Report.pdf)

+**Disclaimer:** This project has been made public purely for the purposes of creating a portfolio.
+If you are currently a student and Southampton do not attempt to submit some or all of this project as your own work.
+It will be flagged as plagiarism and there will be serious consequences.

 ## Software Requirements
 * make
 * python3.x